nnieddu/ft_containers/README.md

    ```

 [explicit](https://www.tutorialspoint.com/What-does-the-explicit-keyword-mean-in-Cplusplus)
-The explicit keyword in C++ is used to mark constructors to not implicitly convert types.
+The explicit keyword in C++ is used to mark constructors or function to not implicitly convert arguments types.

 [friend](https://www.tutorialspoint.com/cplusplus/cpp_friend_functions.htm)
 A friend function of a class is defined outside that class' scope but it has the right to access all private and protected members of the class.
 Even though the prototypes for friend functions appear in the class definition, friends are not member functions.